gitkraken/gitlens-docs/gitlens/gitlens-account.md

 ## Sign-up and Purchase

 You can [register](https://app.gitkraken.com/register) a GitKraken account to give you access to GitLens+.
-Feel free to use your email address or use another sign-up source like [GitHub](/integrations/github) which will pull in your related email address to make an account.
+Feel free to use your email address or use another sign-up source like [GitHub](/integrations/github).
+Using an alternate sign-in source will automatically pull in your related email address to make an account.

-Once your account is created, you can purchase a plan by clicking 🚀 **Purchase License**.
-You can then select "see GitLens Pricing" to be presented with options for purchasing.
+Once your account is created, you can purchase a plan by clicking 🚀 **Purchase License**, and then select **See GitLens Pricing** to be presented with options for purchasing.

 Next you will be promted to select how many licenses you want and enter your billing information.
 Fill out all relevant fields and click <button class='button button--success button--ui button--nolink'>Complete purchase</button>.

 <div class='callout callout--warning'>
-    <p><strong>Note: If you are purchasing a license for just your personal use or otherwise not part of an organization, you can eter a value of your choice.
-Most use "Personal" or "Self."</strong></p>
+    <p><strong>Note:</strong> If you are purchasing a license for just your personal use or otherwise not part of an organization, you can eter a value of your choice.
+Most use "Personal" or "Self."</p>
 </div>

-If you already have an **Organization** or **Trail Organization**, you can click on the existing organization instead and navigate to `Subscription` to change the license or add users.
+If you already have an **Organization** or **Trial Organization**, you can click on the existing organization instead and navigate to `Subscription` to change the license or add users.

 ***

 ## Organizations
 The <kbd>Organizations</kbd> section shows your organization(s).
-Click on an organization to manage the [Users](/organizations/#manage-users), [Teams](/glo/teams/), and Subscriptions.
+Click on an organization to manage the [Users](/organizations/#manage-users), Teams, and Subscriptions.

-To access your account and manage your organization(s), navigate to [https://app.gitkraken.com](https://app.gitkraken.com), or click <kbd>Manage Account</kbd> from the user menu dropdown <em class="context-menu"><i class="fa fa-bars"> </i>  </em> in GitKraken.
+To access your account and manage your organization(s), navigate to [https://app.gitkraken.com](https://app.gitkraken.com) and login.

 Once you log into your account, click <em class="context-menu">Organization  <i class="fa fa-caret-right"></i> [Your organization name]</em> to add users.